 Healthcare Provider Update: Healthcare Provider for Cboe Global Markets Cboe Global Markets provides health insurance through a comprehensive benefits package that typically includes coverage via larger national insurers, including UnitedHealthcare and Anthem Blue Cross Blue Shield, among others.
 These providers offer a range of healthcare plans and services that cater to the diverse needs of Cboe employees.
 Potential Healthcare Cost Increases in 2026 As the health insurance landscape evolves, Cboe Global Markets employees should prepare for significant increases in their healthcare costs.
 In 2026, premiums for Affordable Care Act (ACA) plans are projected to surge, with certain states experiencing hikes of over 60%.
 Contributing factors include the potential expiration of enhanced federal subsidies, ongoing medical inflation, and escalating costs of specialty drugs.
 These changes could significantly impact employees' out-of-pocket expenses, necessitating careful financial planning and consideration of more economical healthcare options.
 Click here to learn more

-How Cboe Global Markets employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Cboe Global Markets employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Cboe Global Markets employees can navigate federal student loan repayment: This article provides a framework for Cboe Global Markets employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Cboe Global Markets employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Cboe Global Markets employees: How the current repayment environment affects both personal and Parent PLUS Loans.

-In addition, Cboe Global Markets employees should remember that private student loans are not included.
-Only federal government-held student loans are eligible.
-This includes Department of Education-held Federal Direct Loans (including PLUS Loans), Federal Perkins Loans, and Federal Family Education Loan (FFEL) Program loans.
+No. Cboe Global Markets employees should remember that private student loans are not eligible for federal IDR plans, PSLF, or federal forbearance protections.
+Only federal government-held loans -- including Federal Direct Loans, Federal Perkins Loans, and FFEL Program loans held by the Department of Education -- are eligible.

 Articles you may find interesting: